kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 * *Are IDs being `alias`-chained together?*

-**How?** You'll notice if individual people have a history of Customer IDs that do not
+**How?** You'll notice when one person has several past Customer IDs representing different unique users.

 Consider this sequence: